ori294/Interpreter-Flight-Simulator-language/README.md

 ## Features

-1. Connect to the simulator as a client:
+1. Connect to the simulator as a client, and send instructions to the simulator.

-2. Connect the simulator as client:
+2. Connect the simulator as client, and get real live data from your flight.

 3. Interpret code and translate it into flight insructions.